MAPSIM-co/Mapsim_Device_Settings_And_Installation_For_Windows/README.md

   When installing software Python, please this select choice : " [Add python 3.8 to PATH] "

--And after install python , go to CMD and Copy and Paste command in CMD :
+-And after install python , go to your command line and then Copy and Past this command in the CMD :

           pip install python-dotenv

-** if you nedd recommend for run python file (*.py) , go to Recommend in the Page END .
+** if you nedd guide will for run python file (*.py) , you can go to Recommend step in the Page Ended .

 # Steps to Generate and Use an SSH Key for GitHub Access (Windows)